 Food Scraps Program FAQs

-Q - When will the containers be delivered?
+Q - When were the containers delivered?

-Q - What will be delivered?
+Q - What was delivered?

 Q - How to use the caddies and bags?